behavure/behavure-docs/src/content/docs/edge_iq/index.md

 ## Privacy & Security

-Security is core to Edge IQ’s design, engineered for the most sensitive environments:
+Security is core to Edge IQ's design, engineered for the most sensitive environments:

 - **Tamper‑Proof Pipelines**
   Cryptographically secure data processing across all nodes.